gmnenad/CalculatorNotepad/README.md

 ## Overview of supported features
 - simple use of math functions, variables and user defined functions
 - support using of units ('kg','in'..), their conversion and user defined units
-- support vectors and many functions working on vectors (vec,vDim,vFunc,vSum...)
+- support vectors/arrays and many functions working on vectors (vec,vDim,vFunc,vSum...)
-- provide random generating functions for simulations ( random, rndChoose/Weighted ...)
+- provide random generating functions for simulations ( random, rndChoose/rndVector/Weighted ...)
-- allows easy definition of new user functions using custom language
+- allows easy definition of new user functions using custom notepad language
     - simple single line definitions in the form `myF(a,b)= 3*a+b`
-    - functions can be multiline `f(a,b)={ ... new lines... }`
+    - functions can be multiline `f(a,b)={ ... multiple lines... }`
     - notepad language support conditions (`if`/`else`), loops (`for`,`while`), global/local variables
     - most block functions (like `if`,`for`,`while`...) have single-line versions similar to Excel
-    - alternative to notepad functions are user defined c# functions
+    - alternative to notepad functions are user defined c# functions writeable directly in notepad
     - user defined notepad functions can call other user defined notepad or c# functions
-    - notepad user functions can be recursive (notepad does auto cache optimization)
+    - notepad user functions can be recursive (notepad does auto cache optimization and stack guard)
 - allow definition of C# user functions (in right C# panel, enabled by 2nd toolbar icon )
     - instantly usable in notepad, allow for complex/faster functions
 - Syntax Highlighting of both Notepad and C# panels